Eagle 38

 The Eagle 38 is a Dutch sailboat that was designed by Hoek Design as a day sailer and first built in 2019.

 Production

-The design has been built by Leonardo Yachts of Sneek, Netherlands since 2019 and remains in production.
+The design has been built by Leonardo Yachts, based in Sneek, Netherlands, since 2019 and remains in production.

 It was designed to resemble a J-class yacht of the early 20th century, but the manufacturer markets the boat as a daysailer with minimal accommodation for overnight trips.

 Design

 The Eagle 38 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a fractional sloop rig, a sharply raked stem, a raised counter transom, an internally mounted spade-type rudder controlled by a wheel and a fixed fin keel with a weighted bulb.
 It displaces 8378 lb and carries 2976 lb of ballast.

 The boat has a draft of 4.10 ft with the standard keel fitted.

 The boat is fitted with a Swedish Volvo D1-13 diesel engine of 12 hp powering a saildrive transmission.
 The fuel tank holds 11 u.s.gal and the fresh water tank also has a capacity of 11 u.s.gal.
 The holding tank has a 8 u.s.gal capacity.

 The design has below deck sleeping accommodation for three people, with a double "V"-berth in the bow cabin and a straight settee in the main cabin.
 A galley is optional.
 The head is located just forward of the companionway steps on the port side.
 The interior is trimmed with matt varnished mahogany, while the headliner is made from synthetic alcantara.
 Lighting is provided by LEDs.

 For single-handed sailing the design is equipped with jib winches that can be reached from the helm station.
 The mainsail halyard winch is located on the coachhouse roof and the jib is roller furling.
 The cockpit can accommodate six people.

 Optional equipment includes electric jib winches, a powered mainsheet winch and an electric halyard winch.